microsoft/TechExcel-Implementing-DevOps-practices-to-accelerate-developer-productivity/Coach/Exercise-04.md

 ## Task 2 - Run a load test from GitHub Actions

 - A sample JMeter script is in [the solutions folder](./Solution/Exercise-04/Task-2/LoadTestScript.jmx).
 This script covers steps 1 and 2.
+  - Before creating or running the script, create an environment variable called `webapp` on the Dev Box.
+Its value should be the URL for your site, in the format `{yourprefix}-dev.azurewebsites.net` with no `https://` or trailing slashes.
+The following command line operation provides an example of how to create the environment variable:

+    `setx webapp {yourprefix}-dev.azurewebsites.net`

   - The JMeter test plan includes the following components.
 Create them in the following order:
     - Thread Group to perform testing (right-click on the Test Plan and select Add -> Threads to add the Thread Group).
 The thread group should include 30 threads and 30 loops.
       - HTTP Request Defaults (right-click on the Thread Group and choose Add -> Config Element).
 Set the protocol to https and the server name or IP to your deployed website.
-The included script sets the server name to a variable called `${site}`, which expects an environment variable on the PC called `webapp`.
-The URL for this site--or for the `webapp` environment variable--should be in the format `{yourprefix}-dev.azurewebsites.net` with no `https://` or trailing slashes.
+The included script sets the server name to a variable called `${site}`, which uses the environment variable on the PC called `webapp`.
       - Recording Controller (Add -> Logic Controller)
     - HTTP(S) Test Script recorder (Add -> Non-Test Elements)
       - On the test script recorder, the default port is 8888.